asaadsaad/CS571-Homework-06/README.md

 Add your logo image to be displayed in the top middle section of your home screen.
 (Bare in mind platform compatibility)

 ### Add Inputs
 Previously, we created a Tabata application that has 10 sets/cycles by default.
-Also a preset workout/rest time of 20/10.
+Also a preset workout/rest time of 20/10 seconds.
 Update your Tabata application to accept the following inputs:
 * Number of sets/cycles
 * Number of seconds for workout